pie6k/statek/packages/docs/docs/core/getting-started/selectors.md

 });
 ```

-As you might see, both 2 above watching reactions will filter completed tasks each time todo list is changed.
+As you might see, in both 2 above cases, we will compute list of completed tasks each time todo list is changed.

 Let's try to solve this problem by introducing selector.